 Not a good option for the squeamish

-Injections like these are regarded by many experts in the field of hair loss as secondary treatment options that, once their safety and efficacy has been clinically-proven, may work well when used alongside currently MHRA and FDA-approved options for androgenetic alopecia.
-This invasive option is not well suited to the squeamish, however, though Belgravia offers a range of hair growth boosters which can are effective and non-invasive.
+Injections like these are regarded by many experts in the field of hair loss as secondary treatment options that, once their safety and efficacy has been clinically-proven, may work well when used alongside currently MHRA-licensed and FDA-approved options for androgenetic alopecia.
+This invasive option is not well suited to the squeamish, however, though various alternative hair growth supporting products are available which are non-invasive.

-The only two genetic hair loss drugs that have attained this gold standard of MHRA and FDA approval to date are finasteride 1mg and minoxidil.
+The only two genetic hair loss drugs that have attained this gold standard of medical regulatory board recognition to date are finasteride 1mg and minoxidil.

-The one-a-day oral tablet finasteride 1mg is currently only deemed suitable for men over the age of 18 an is not prescribed for women.
-It works by inhibiting the formation of DHT, the testosterone-byproduct which physically causes hair thinning in cases of pattern hair loss.
+The one-a-day oral tablet finasteride 1mg is currently only deemed suitable for men over the age of 18 and is not prescribed for women.
+It works by inhibiting the formation of DHT, the testosterone-byproduct which causes hair thinning via follicular miniaturisation in cases of pattern hair loss.
 It binds to the follicles around the top of the scalp in genetically predisposed individuals, gradually weakening and destroying them, causing the outward signs of thinning hair, hair loss and potentially eventual baldness.
-Finasteride 1mg is a popular component in male pattern hair loss treatment courses at Belgravia, for men interested in preventing baldness.

 Finasteride 1mg can be used alone or as one of two pharmaceutical components in male pattern hair loss treatment courses, alongside high strength minoxidil.
 This topical solution can also be used by women wanting to undergo treatment for female pattern hair loss and is indeed the only recognised medication for women’s hair loss to date.
 As with many aspects of hair loss, the precise reason this vasodilator, which opens up the potassium channels, assists with hair growth is unknown.